sethpeters108/Group7A3/Group07_v1_A3_Part01.md

 }

 ```
-When using the City endpoint the user will recieve all streets with construction sorted by city
+When using the City endpoint the user will recieve all streets with construction sorted by city.

 ```json